 A student that is late to class, less than 15 minutes, will be considered tardy.
 Three (3) tardies will equate to 1 absence.
 These absences will count towards the seven (7) permitted absences.
 Policy 411.0

 The school day begins at 7:55 at Highland Elementary.
 Students, who are not in their classroom when the 8:00 bell rings, will be counted as tardy.
-Students who are tardy will be required to make up the time during recess, lunch or after school.
-Three tardies equal a 1⁄2 day absence when figuring attendance awards at the end of the year.

 I. Truancy